 5 of 5 people found this review helpful.

 1 Helpful / 4 Not

-Pros: Very scenic and challenging while still being fun to play.
-This course keeps me dreaming about it all year long.
+Pros: Very scenic and challenging course that will test all of your skills.
 The staff is very welcoming and helpful.
-Fresh cookies and lemonade were available at no extra charge.
-This course is on a dude ranch and casual traffic is almost none.
+This course is on a dude ranch and casual traffic is almost none but you will need to yield to the horses.
 Maps are provided and lead you along your way through the woods and meadows.
-Players will be able to use their entire arsenal of shots while playing here, making this a true pleasure.
 This course makes for an excellent weekend of disc getaway with camping nearby.
+Many holes have a definite line you would want to hit with many obstacles to avoid in the process.
 My favorite hole is #14 where you must carry over a ravine at least 350-375 to be sitting decently on the other side.
 In the middle is a marshy, muddy, bushy mess.

-Cons: A little bit out of the way, just below Red Feather Lakes.
+Cons: A little bit out of the way, just below Red Feather Lakes but the drive is very scenic.
 Tee pads are natural and a little rough, but I have seen much worse.
 Watch out for hikers and horseback riders, not a real big deal since they move through swiftly.
 Hard to find a lot of cons.
-If you don't like hiking or shooting through woods, stay away.
+If you don't like hiking or shooting through the woods this may not be your cup of tea.
 Cell phones don't work too well here, but this is actually a positive in my book.
 Wildlife must always be considered when playing in their backyard.
 There were reports of bears, as there always are in Red Feather, but I've never seen one there.

-Other Thoughts: An absolute blast the throw here!
-Stay for a day or a weekend, it will never be long enough.
+Other Thoughts: An absolute blast!
+Stay for a day, or a weekend, it will never be long enough.

 1 of 5 people found this review helpful.

 A Must Experience for any Golfer